 Like any other dispute resolution mechanism, the parties in a conciliation must prepare for the conciliation hearing or proceeding.
 This allows the parties to present their view of the case in the clearest way possible and helps the parties to understand what it is that they need to agree to a settlement.
 Solid preparation helps all the parties involved feel like their needs were met and that they can walk away knowing that the settlement agreement is something that will help them move past the dispute and into a restored relationship.
 Some important things to consider when preparing are:

 - Value: It is important to establish a value or dollar amount that a party would like, and then the lowest possible acceptable value that a party would accept.
-This helps the parties have a clear picture of their range of an acceptable agreement before beginning conciliation.
+This helps the parties have a clear picture of their range of acceptable agreements before beginning conciliation.

 - Interests: Besides a dollar amount, there are also interests in play.
 This is particularly important in conciliation because a motivating factor is the desire to keep the relationship between the parties intact.
 Interests are the things that a party wants or need to move forward that are not monetary values.
 This could be things like needing an apology for the treatment received or asking the other party to refrain from an activity.
 Figuring out what can be used to bargain apart from money can be helpful leverage when there seems to be a standstill based on money.

 - Merits: It is always best to go into any sort of negotiation with an understanding of what a party’s case looks like on the merits if it would continue to trial or arbitration.
 A party will often have a stronger view of their case than an outside party might, but it is important to understand the strengths and weaknesses a case may have to know how strong a party may be in negotiations.
 A stronger case may mean driving a harder bargain.

 - Opposition: A final important step is to evaluate all of these points for the other party in the conciliation.
 Conciliation is about working together to create a solution and having a full understanding of the other party’s stance will help the process to run smoothly.